Mobile App Conversion Rate: A complete guide with strategies & metrics

 1. Determine what you’re actually optimizing for

-The first step is deciding whether to optimize for new customers or existing ones since that will ultimately determine your plan of attack.
+The first step is deciding whether to optimize for new customers or existing ones, since that’ll ultimately determine your plan of attack.
 “The most important thing we look at when starting out an optimization program is making sure that we're doing the right optimization for the right customer,” says Matthew Pezzimenti, director and founder of Conversion Kings.

-Optimizing for retention, on the other hand, means paying closer attention to your customers’ in-app experience so they use it more often, derive more value and subsequently upgrade or renew.
+Optimizing for retention, on the other hand, means paying closer attention to your customers’ in-app experience.
+They intend to use it more often, derive more value and subsequently upgrade or renew.
 This could involve expanding the onboarding process so users know about underutilized features or experimenting with notification frequency.

 2. Prioritize technical performance